Ivanlizardo/WD-FinalProject/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This project demonstrates my skills in creating Hero sections.
-It features entrance animations to improve the overall aesthetic.
-Please note that the hero sections are not yet responsive, and the images shown on card hover are in fixed positions.
-I'm still practicing and improving my responsive design skills.
+  This final project showcases my personal portfolio.
+It includes interactive hover effects, entrance animations, and a responsive dark mode feature.
+The goal of this project is to demonstrate my front-end development skills, UI/UX design sense, and ability to create a modern, user-friendly web experience.
 </div>

 <br />